psheets/stringcompare/README.md

 ## About

 Stringcompare reponds to a POST request with curls default header which includes `Content-Type: application/x-www-form-urlencoded`
-This application could be upgraded later to upgraded to also support other types of requests such as JSON.
+This application could be upgraded later to also support other types of requests such as JSON.

 This application compares the similarity of the text based on word matching of each.
 Sentences with a high percentage of matching words, regardless of order, will be considered similar.